Analogue (video game company)

-Analogue, Inc. is an American company that designs, develops, and sells video game hardware.
-Its hardware products include the Analogue Pocket, Analogue Mega Sg, Analogue Super Nt, Analogue Nt mini, and Analogue Nt.
+Analogue, Inc. is an American company that designs, develops and sells video game hardware which it manufactures in China.
+Its hardware products include the Analogue Pocket, Analogue Mega Sg, Analogue Super Nt, Analogue Nt Mini, and Analogue Nt.
+Analogue was created with the philosophy of faithfully recreating 80s-90s video game consoles.

 History

 Analogue was founded in 2011 by Christopher Taber.
-Analogue was founded with the philosophy to create products that celebrate and explore the history of video games with the respect it deserves.